Leela's Homeworld

 ← Season 3Season 5 →

 "Leela's Homeworld" is the fifty-sixth episode of Futurama, the second of the fourth production season and the fifth of the fourth broadcast season.
-It aired 17 February, 2002 on FOX.
-Down in the sewers, Turanga Leela finds out the truth about her origin.
+It aired on 17 February, 2002, on Fox.
+Leela finally learns the truth about her parents and her own identity.

 [edit] The Story